marine conservation, turtles, marine organisations, support organisations

-I say this in the sense that each community has a direct influence on their marine environment.
+I say this in the sense that each community has a direct influence on its marine environment.
 It doesn’t matter if you live in a high-density city or a remote community with 20 people.
 What you do with your waste will always influence the marine environment.
 Some might disagree with this as “developed cities” have recycling programs in place.
 Yes, that’s true some do but the majority do not.
 The rejection of plastic recycling last year by the largest recycling nation China means that countries needed to change.
 Did they meet that change?

-I live in Australia & for such a nation with such dedication to sort our waste into the red or yellow bins, you would think that we are leading the way.
+I live in Australia & for such a nation with such dedication to sorting our waste into the red or yellow bins, you would think that we are leading the way.
 Unfortunately, this is not the case.
 We don’t have the infrastructure to really deal with local councils dividing the waste into recycling projects & then recycling them back into the economy.
 Much the same as many other developed nations.
 I digress a bit here but if Australia a considered developed nation, which has a recycling program in place, which its citizens, “do the right thing”, but due to the limiting of process plants for waste recycling, the collectors dump the recycling into landfill & chances are it will land in the ocean, how can developing nations expect to reuse, recycle & ultimately reduce their waste?
 This leads to the conservation organisations & initiatives that are in place pre-COVID-19.

 This unprecedented event shows which organisation & initiatives have been set up correctly without being top-heavy from the “developed country’s” influence.
 Don’t misunderstand me when I say this, these organisations & initiatives are very dedicated & focused on helping local environments but when the money is not there they will fold.
 The communities have gone back to the way they were before such involvement.